common-workflow-language/cwltool/README.rst

 List of all environment can be seen using:
 ``tox --listenvs``
-and running a specfic test env using:
+and running a specific test env using:
 ``tox -e <env name>``
 and additionally run a specific test using this format:
 ``tox -e py310-unit -- -v tests/test_examples.py::test_scandeps``